Stewardship Begins with Curiosity

 More Than Honey

-Honey bees are only one part of a much larger network of pollinators that support food production, biodiversity, and healthy ecosystems.
-While honey and hive products are wonderful gifts from the hive, they are not the reason HoneyTide exists.
+Honey bees are one part of a much larger network of pollinators that support food production, biodiversity, and healthy ecosystems.
+Honey, beeswax, and other hive products are meaningful gifts from healthy colonies, and I want to handle them with the same care I give the bees themselves.

 A Lifelong Learning Journey